-A variety of tests can be done to confirm a problem or to determine the extent or severity of a disorder.
+A variety of tests can be done to confirm an eye problem or to determine the extent or severity of an eye disorder.
 Each eye is tested separately.

 In general, angiography involves injecting dye into blood vessels to make them more visible on imaging tests.
 Angiography of the eye, however, uses dye to make blood vessels more visible when doctors directly examine or photograph them.

 Fluorescein angiography allows a doctor to clearly see the blood vessels at the back of the eye.
 A fluorescent dye, which is visible in blue light, is injected into a vein in the person's arm.
 The dye circulates through the person's bloodstream, including the blood vessels in the retina.
 Shortly after the dye is injected, a rapid sequence of photographs is taken of the retina, choroid, optic disk, iris, or a combination.
 The dye inside the blood vessels fluoresces, making the vessels stand out.